You’re only meant to have 150 friends. So… what about social media?

 Instead of engaging in the hobbies that bring you happiness, you’re watching others engage in hobbies we wish we could.
 This activity of “hanging out” on social media can result in neglecting friends in all circles.

 Remember Dunbar’s study?
 If we fail to interact with our favorite people regularly, “the quality of the friendships declines inexorably and precipitously,” he says.
 “Within a couple of months of not seeing someone, they will have slipped down into the next layer.”

-As Larissa Pham emphatically wrote in a viral tweet: “this AM my therapist reminded me that it’s ok to go offline bc we arent made to process human suffering on this scale, &now i pass it on 2 u” — this tweet has since garnered 115,423 likes and 40,755 retweets.
+As Larissa Pham emphatically wrote in a viral tweet: “this AM my therapist reminded me that it’s ok to go offline bc we arent made to process human suffering on this scale, &now i pass it on 2 u” — this tweet has since garnered over 100,000 likes and over 30,000 retweets.

 “Be aware that a constant connection to your phone and social media isn’t good for your mental and physical health,” Headlee reminds us.
 “Treat it the way you would candy or french fries: Don’t gorge.”
 Social media is a double-edged sword.

 Being on your smartphone can drain the energy that could’ve been spent engaging in real-life interactions with your friends or family.
 Social media is never the prescription for staving off boredom, anxiety, or loneliness.
 At the end of the day, your favorite people are.

 Research shows that good friendships are vital to your health.
 More specifically, having close friendships correlates to functioning better, especially as we get older.